A Major Change is Taking Place: Concrete Moisture Tests

 - Limits set for MVER based on product type — one level for sheet vinyl, carpet, or rubber and a different level for VCT and felt-back resilient flooring — neglect the fundamental fact that adhesives play a major role in flooring performance.

-RH for floor moisture measurement is not new — it was first used to measure moisture in concrete floors as part of PCA applied research programs in our laboratories beginning in the 1950s.
+RH for floor moisture measurement is not new — it was first used to measure moisture in concrete floors as part of PCA-applied research programs in our laboratories beginning in the 1950s.
 RH instruments can be independently calibrated directly traceable to national standards.
 There are a variety of commercially available RH instruments specifically for measuring moisture in concrete.
 Although RH instruments cost more than a calcium chloride MVER kit, large savings in testing time and labor are making RH the method of choice.
-More importantly, RH testing gives a much more useful picture of the actual moisture condition within the concrete regardless of mix, aggregate types, floor thickness, or surface conditions.
+More importantly, RH testing gives a much more useful picture of the actual moisture condition within the concrete regardless of the mix, aggregate types, floor thickness, or surface conditions.
 Properly conducted RH testing can prevent premature flooring installation that can lead to costly repairs and litigation.

 RH has been the preferred method for assessing concrete floor moisture conditions in a number of countries for many years.
 Limits for installation range from 60% RH for direct glue-down wood parquet to 90% RH for some vinyl tile products.
 Flooring manufacturers in the United States must establish realistic RH limits for acceptable performance of their products, through rigorous scientific testing, taking into account the various components of their systems, such as patching/leveling compounds, primer, adhesive, and floor coverings.
 I anticipate that manufacturers eventually will develop “tiered systems” that will allow design professionals and contractors to select flooring products for various moisture levels, to produce enduring, successful outcomes.